 WEF ratings are very similar to how we measure the efficiency of a car in miles per gallon (MPG).
 A WEF rating will allow you to see and compare the energy efficiency of different pool pumps so that you can make an informed choice when purchasing.
 The higher the WEF rating, the more efficient the pump.

 By July 19, 2021, all newly manufactured pool pumps that are included under the new rule must be tested and labeled with their WEF rating.

 What does this mean for pool owners?

 By establishing a WEF rating, your pool pump shopping just got easier.
 You will now have the tools to easily evaluate and compare how efficient new pumps are.
 In turn, this will help you reduce the energy you consume to run your pool, resulting in much lower monthly energy bills.

 When looking for your next pool pump that suits your needs, allow the professionals to help.
 At Sparkling Clear Pool Service, we understand what it takes to keep a pool clean, sanitary, and well-maintained.
-Be sure to contact us on 214-361-0255 for all of your pool maintenance needs in McKinney, Allen, Frisco, and beyond!
+Be sure to contact us at 214-361-0255 for all of your pool maintenance needs in McKinney, Allen, Frisco, and beyond!